 3. Intense Conditioning - Break your comfort zone.
 "If you want to burn fat and increase your resting metabolism, you have to up the intensity," he says.
 That means training in ways you don't want to.

-4. Get outside - Don't limit your activities to the gym.
+4. Outdoor Work - Don't limit your activities to the gym.
 Go for walks.
 Ride your bike.
 "The more movement you can include in your daily life, the better," Holder recommends.

 5. Optimize Rest - "Use the proper rest during workouts to make sure you're working hard enough, but not too much that you compromise your full fat burning potential," Holder says.